Shopify/krane/README.md

 *Requirements:*

 * The custom resource must expose a `status` subresource with an `observedGeneration` field.
-* The `kubernetes-deploy.shopify.io/instance-rollout-conditions` annotation must be present on the *CRD* that defines the custom resource.
+* The `kubernetes-deploy.shopify.io/instance-rollout-conditions` annotation must be present on the CRD that defines the custom resource.
 * (optional) The `kubernetes-deploy.shopify.io/instance-timeout` annotation can be added to the CRD that defines the custom resource to override the global default timeout for all instances of that resource.
 This annotation can use ISO8601 format or unprefixed ISO8601 time components (e.g. '1H', '60S').

-### Specifying pass/fail conditions
+#### Specifying pass/fail conditions

 The presence of a valid `kubernetes-deploy.shopify.io/instance-rollout-conditions` annotation on a CRD will cause kubernetes-deploy to monitor the rollout of all instances of that custom resource.
-Its value can either be `True` (giving you the defaults described in the next section) or a valid JSON string with the following format:
+Its value can either be `"true"` (giving you the defaults described in the next section) or a valid JSON string with the following format:
 ```
 '{
   "success_conditions": [